 Perhaps the most precious gem of Sonoma County is the biking.
 With hundreds of miles of rolling, curving back roads that pass through redwood forests, savannahs, vineyards, hamlets, rivers and coastal plains, there's something for just about every cyclist.
+It's easy to see why our Backroads Wine Country Bike Tour is one of our oldest and most popular trips.
 Beginners might enjoy following the Joe Radota Trail, starting in Santa Rosa and winding along the eponymous creek, through the aptly titled Llano plain and ending in Sebastopol.
 If you have a little more energy, continue (after some urban detours and a couple steep hills) up to Forestville, where you can grab a coffee at Sunshine Roasters before you head back.
 If you're up for a longer ride, start farther west in Occidental and head up over Coleman Valley Road.
 This challenging route brings you up out of the Salmon Creek Watershed, through oak, redwood, and fir groves to coastal dairy farms, affording astounding views of the Pacific Ocean.